BLS Solicits Commments on Local Area Unemployment Statistics Revisions Proposed

 The Current Population Survey (CPS) is the household survey that is the source of the national unemployment rate.
 The LAUS combines current data from the CPS, the Current Employment Statistics (CES) survey, and state unemployment insurance (UI) systems.
 It also uses data from several sources, including the CPS, the CES program, state UI systems, and the Census Bureau's American Community Survey (ACS), to create estimates of employment and unemployment.

-The thirty-day PRA notice on changes to the LAUS technical memoranda appears in the April 24 FEDERAL REGISTER.
-Comments are due by May 25
+The thirty-day Paperwork Reduction Act (PRA) notice on changes to the LAUS technical memoranda appeared in an April 24, 2018 Federal Register Notice (FRN).
+Comments were due by May 25, 2018.